costasiella/costasiella/README.md

 *Code*
 Any and all help coding is greatly appreciated, please use the [contact form](https://www.openstudioproject.com/contact/) on the OpenStudio website to get in touch.
 Perhaps you could tell a bit about yourself, your experience in other projects, if any and which languages and frameworks you're most comfortable with or would like to learn.

-## Stack
+## Technology overview

-This is a rough list of the technoligies used in this project.
+This is a general list of the technoligies used in this project.

 ### Backend

 - Django
 - GraphQL
 - Celery